ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Special meetings of members, for any lawful purpose, may be called at any time by the President or by the Board.
-Furthermore, special meetings of the members for any lawful purpose may be called by, upon request in writing by at least ten percent of the membership, or at least five percent of the membership in accordancw with Article XVI, stating the business to be transacted at the special meeting, mailed to the principal office of the Corporation, or delivered to the chairman of the Board, the President, the Vice President or Secretary.
+Furthermore, special meetings of the members for any lawful purpose may be called by, upon request in writing by at least ten percent of the membership, or at least five percent of the membership in accordance with
+Article XVI,
+stating the business to be transacted at the special meeting, mailed to the principal office of the Corporation, or delivered to the chairman of the Board, the President, the Vice President or Secretary.
 It shall be the duty of the President to cause notice to be given, within seven (7) days from receipt of such a request, to be held no more